International Vaccine Allocation: An Optimization Framework: SEIR Model

-The parameters of the model are listed in Tables \ref{tab:param1} and \ref{tab:param2}.
-More discussion of their values is given in Section \ref{sec:results}.
-We make the following assumptions about dynamics. \begin{itemize} \item \textit{Vaccinations:} Vaccines are equally effective for all individuals.
-Vaccinated individuals have lower rates of becoming infected, lower mortality, and are less contagious. \item \textit{Vaccine willingness:} A proportion $\rho$ of the population is willing to be vaccinated.
-We assume that \say{willingness} is independent of risk of infection (e.g., age or behavior), so that individuals in state $S$ who are willing to be vaccinated move to state $E$ at the same rate as unwilling individuals.
-When there are no more willing in state $S$, vaccinations are stopped. \item \textit{Infectious time:} An infected person enters state $D$ or $R$ when they are deceased, their contagious period ends, they self-isolate or are hospitalized due to symptoms, or they receive a positive test result and are quarantined or self-isolate.
-Thus, the rate out of infectious states depends on testing.
-Letting $r_0$ be the baseline rate out of the infectious state when there is no testing, and $\Delta r_a$ be the increase in rate out of the infectious state due to testing in area $a$, we define the overall rate out of the infectious state in area $a$ to be $r_a^d = r_0 + \Delta r_a$. \item \textit{Mutation:} The infection rate of the new variant is larger than the previous variant \cite{m2}.
+First we present the epidemic dynamics for a given timing of variant emergence.
+We make the following assumptions about dynamics. \begin{itemize} \item \textit{Vaccinations:} Vaccinated individuals have lower rates of becoming infected, lower mortality, and are less contagious.
+Note that, unlike other models, all vaccinated individuals are susceptible to infection. \item \textit{Vaccine willingness:} A proportion of the population is willing to be vaccinated.
+We assume that \say{willingness} is independent of risk of infection (e.g., age or behavior), so that individuals who are willing to be vaccinated are infected at the same rate as unwilling individuals.
+When there are no more willing susceptible individuals, vaccinations are stopped. \item \textit{Infectious time and testing:} A person is infectious until their contagious period ends, they are hospitalized, they are deceased, or they self-isolate or are quarantined due to symptoms or a positive test result.
+Thus, the rate out of infectious states depends on testing. \item \textit{Mutation:} The infection rate of the new variant is larger than the previous variant \citep{m2}.
 The timing of when the variant appears and spreads to other areas is addressed in Section \ref{ss:alpha}. \item \textit{Behavior:} The infection rate also changes due to social distancing behavior.
 We assume that the rate is linearly decreasing in the effective number of infectious individuals, i.e., people are more cautious when there is a surge in cases.
-This feedback loop limits the size of surges. \item \textit{Reinfection:} Individuals cannot be infected twice.
+This feedback loop limits the size of surges.
+In contrast, many other models treat behavior as fixed or exogenous. \item \textit{Reinfection:} Individuals cannot be infected twice.
 This assumption is reasonable because the time horizon is assumed to be short enough that recovered individuals do not lose their immunity and re-enter the susceptible class. \item \textit{Logistics:} We exclude supply chain considerations and assume that vaccines may be immediately reallocated from one country to the other. \item \textit{Time dependence:} All parameters are assumed constant over time except for the amount of vaccine available and the infection rate, which changes due to mutation. \end{itemize}